C0KERNEL/SecretHound/README.md

 ```

 ### Node Kind System
-Nodes and edges produced by this tool all have a `StargateNetwork` source_kind.
-I enjoyed the SG-1 TV show :nerd_face:, and it felt like a nice analogy to describe the behavior.
-You find a credential-at-rest somewhere in an environment and it can be used to teleport you into another subgraph.
-This reminded me of the Stargate Network in the TV show.
-I might switch to an analogy involving the Valve game: Portal at somepoint.
-Either way, I needed to categorize everything that this tool produces.
-Secrets are assigned either a specific `*Secret` kind based on a `*Base` or generically a `Secret` kind.
+All nodes and edges produced by SecretHound are tagged with the `StargateNetwork` source_kind.
+This naming convention reflects the tool's core functionality: discovered credentials serve as "portals" that enable access to different technology subgraphs within the BloodHound attack graph.
+When a credential is found in one environment (such as a Git repository), it can provide direct access to an entirely separate infrastructure subgraph (such as AWS, Azure, or GCP), similar to a network of interconnected gateways.

+Secrets are categorized using a dual-classification system: technology-specific secrets receive a `*Secret` kind paired with their corresponding `*Base` kind, while unclassified secrets are assigned a generic `Secret` kind.

-Specific specific `AWSSecret` kind based on a `AWSBase` example:
+Specific `AWSSecret` kind based on `AWSBase` example:
 ```json
 {
   "kinds": ["AWSSecret", "AWSBase"],